France tells investors: just learn to play game our way

 "France has given itself veto power but that's normal given the strategic nature of the matter and I'm sure other countries would have done likewise," one Italian investment banker said.

-The 2-trillion-euro economy is struggling more than other large industrialized countries to attract foreign investment but it is still a major target for M&A activity.
+The 2-trillion-euro economy is struggling more than other large industrialised countries to attract foreign investment but it is still a major target for M&A activity.

 Thomson Reuters data on M&A deals going back to 2000 show France as the sixth biggest target of cross-border deals with a total value of nearly half a trillion U.S. dollars.